space-group-research/mpmc/docs/_sources/input_files.rst.txt

 MPMC Input Script
 =================

 The MPMC input script contains a series of commands, usually of the form :code:`[command name] [on|off|value]`, and one per line.
 Comments may be included by beginning a line with :code:`!` or :code:`#`.
 Whitespace is ignored and the order of the commands is not important as the entire input script is read and then the simulation is started.
 A minimal MPMC input script contains the ensemble to simulate in, the temperature (and possibly pressure), the number of steps, and the output frequency.
-As an example, a minimal input script for a :math:`\mu VT` simulation of H\ :sub:`2` sorption in MOF-5 is provided below.
+As an example, a minimal input script for a :math:`\mu VT` simulation of H\ :sub:`2` sorption in MOF-5 is provided below and the full example is found in tutorial 1.

 .. code-block:: none